ajisaac/center-content/README.md

 - [ ] Add code to switch between on and off icons
 - [ ] Improve the icons coloring and design
 - [ ] Remember settings for each page so we don't have to click each time we load.
+- [ ] Remember settings for domain, so we maintain settings between reloads
+- [ ] Allow us to adjust the width
+- [ ] Don't mess up margins when unsetting